dvallst/stream-analytics/README.md

 `git clone https://github.com/dvallst/stream-analytics.git`
 2. From the root directory of the cloned repository, create a virtual environment:
 `conda env create -p venv -f bin/local/environment.yml`
+3. Copy the `env_template.cfg` to a new file named `.env`

 ## Run

-Once the virtual environment is created, run the pipeline with the following steps:
+Once the `.env` file is created, run the pipeline with the following steps:

 1. From the `conf/database` subdirectory, run the PostgreSQL container:
 `docker compose -f docker-compose-postgres.yml up`